my-language-skills/books4languages-book-child-theme-for-pressbooks/README.md

  * index.php now use a custom style and order (Alpha version)
  * new sprite css file for simple metadata relations icons.
  * new sprite css file for translation for pressbook flag's icons.
+ * new sprite css file for footer icons.
+ * external links has nopeener attribute to improve security.

 ### 1.4.7
 * **ENHANCEMENTS**